 Guided reading/whole-class reading

-In KS1 children will take part in small group carousel reading activities in which the teachers and teaching assistants lead discussions about texts and listen to each child read.
+In EYFS, children will take part in small group carousel reading activities in which the teachers and teaching assistants lead discussions about texts and listen to each child read.
 These groups are designed enable children to develop confidence with decoding, comprehending and reading aloud.
-By Summer term in Year 2, teachers will introduce whole-class reading activities to prepare them for reading in KS2.
-These sessions will focus on particular reading skills, such as inference and prediction, and will enable children to develop a greater understanding of more difficult texts.

 In KS2, children have three half hour whole-class reading sessions per week which are led by the teacher.
 During this, children are exposed to a variety of extracts from texts such as poems, classic books, song lyrics and non-fiction texts which will allow them to expand their reading abilities and understanding.
 Through a mixture of independent thinking, partnered talk, class discussion and independent work, children should secure a much deeper understanding of texts and why they are structured in particular ways.
 Children record their lessons in their whole-class reading exercise books so that teachers can continuously assess understanding.